 Advanced search in Pubmed.

-We describe the methodology of advanced search and selecion of search terms in Pubmed, much more specific than the simple search from the text box.
+The methodology of the advanced search in Pubmed is established, much more specific than the simple search from the simple text box.

-We already know what Pubmed MeSH terms are and how an advanced search can be done with them.
-We saw that the search method by selecting the descriptors can be a bit laborious, but allowed us to select very well, not only the descriptor, but also some of its subheadings, including or not the terms that depended on it in the hierarchy, etc.
+We already know what Pubmed MeSH terms are and how you can perform an advanced search with them.
+We saw that the search method selecting these descriptors can be a bit laborious, but it allowed us to select very well, not only the descriptor, but also some of its subheadings, including or not the terms that depended on it in the hierarchy, etc.

-Today we are going to see another method of advanced search a little faster when it comes to building the search string, and that allows us to combine several different searches.
-We will use the Pubmed advanced search form.
+Today we are going to see another form of advanced search that is somewhat faster when building the search string, and that also allows us to combine several different searches.
+We are going to use the advanced search form of Pubmed.

 Advanced search in Pubmed